Student Loans

 Repayment

 Repayment begins six months after graduation or six months after you cease to be enrolled at least half-time.
 Each loan borrowed has only one six-month grace period.
 There is no penalty for prepayment.
-Extended repayment, loan consolidation, deferment, and forbearance options are available.
+Various repayment options are available.
 For additional information visit Federal Student Aid.

 The Federal Direct Graduate PLUS Loan is a non-need-based loan available to graduate and professional students and requires a credit check.
 Applicants with an adverse credit history must meet additional requirements to qualify.
 An eligible student can borrow up to the cost of attendance minus any other aid.